oze4/workerpoolxt/README.md

       - Options are nothing more than `map[string]interface{}` so that you may supply anything you wish
       - Job options override default options, **_we do NOT merge options_**
     - Runtime duration
-      - Access a job's runtime duration via it's response
+      - Access a job's runtime duration via it's result
-      - e.g. `howLongItTook := someResponseFromSomeJob.RuntimeDuration() //-> time.Duration`
+      - e.g. `howLongItTook := someResultFromSomeJob.Duration time.Duration`

 ---